Semi-ATE/Metis/README.md

 - No more endless waiting for an STDF parser to parse the data.
   - Production data is available for analysis and auto-reporting 1 second after a tester is finished.
   - Data can be observed WHILE the tester is running.
-- Custom tools can set-up from this level much easier!
-- Dashboards (à la "[Voilà](https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93)"?)can be set up from this level also much easier!
+- Custom tools and dashboards (à la "[Voilà](https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93)"?) can be set up from this level also much easier!